tulsawebdevs/django-multi-gtfs/README.rst

 GTFS feeds in the original version, update multigtfs and your code, and re-import.

-multigtfs works with Django 1.7 and 1.8.
+multigtfs works with Django 1.5 through 1.9.
+In the next version, support will be limited to Django's supported releases, so if you are using an old version you will want to update to at least 1.8, the long-term support (LTS) release.

 All valid GTFS feeds are supported for import and export.
 This includes feeds with extra columns not yet included in the GTFS spec, and feeds that